Michael Leavitt (artist): 2006–13 alternative kitch projects

+2002–24 action figures

 Starting in 2002, Leavitt's "Art Army" series is considered fine art, though these sculptures are also described as action figures.
 "These are art toys with a capital 'A'."
 (Jason Atomic, PIMP Magazine) Leavitt is "interested mainly in the figure as sculpture, and less as a pure platform."
 (Dot Dot Dash, Die Gestalten Verlag) The "toy" definition describes the figures' engineering.
 Leavitt says, " 'action figures' are OURS, (they are) particular to the early '80's boom in mainstream toy business that predated the anti-social video game boom' and I like the connotations of the words 'action' and 'figure'- movement and motion, and figurative realism."
 The mixed media and wood figures range from 6 cm to 1 meter tall with moving body parts and accessories.